 - Flexibly adapt(ing) operations to new requirements

 Let’s return to Sean’s email example.
 It’s an amazing premise for using natural language processing, business intelligence, and machine learning to create an autonomous system for customer sentiment analysis.
 It’s scalable, frees humans to do higher-value work, and is easily adaptable to new requirements as they arise.
+It leverages AI learning models that developers in the space are familiar with, making it feasible to stand up a solution with speed.

 The same is true of other RPA solutions, and the sky’s the limit.
 Whether you’re in pharmaceuticals, transportation and logistics, automotive, chemicals, electronics, or telecommunications, robotic process automation offers unparalleled benefits for the automation of routine processes for which software robots are so well equipped.